 They rank low for agreeableness and conscientiousness.

 "Most researchers agree the 'big five' is the most widely used metric and reflects personality types," says Campbell.
 "When people rank low for both agreeableness and conscientiousness, research suggests they're more likely to cheat."
-You can take the 10-minute test on Psychology Today to see how you and your S.O. score.
+You can take the "big-five" 25-minute test on Psychology Today to see how you and your S.O. score.

 Your lives are not intertwined.